Here are the three steps required to sign up to Komiko:

 Click the Google Account and get the Google pop-up window request to allow access to your mailbox.

-Enter your emails address and password, and click <Connect to Exchange>.
+Enter your email address and password, and click <Connect to Exchange>.
+You’d need to check the terms & conditions check box.

 2. Install Komiko for Salesforce

-Click <Install Komiko> – Komiko’s fields, custom objects and views are deployed.
+Click <Go> – Komiko’s custom fields, custom objects, list views and visualforce widgets are deployed.
 Data is not yet pushed to Salesforce.
 It is easy to <uninstall>, if needed.

 3. Set the synchronization rules